Caterpillar314/draw-color/README.md

-# draw-color
+# DRAW
 A Tensorflow implementation of [DRAW](https://arxiv.org/abs/1502.04623).
-Now includes support for colored images!
+Now includes support for colored images !

 This is a slightly rewritten version of [kvfrans's implementation](https://github.com/kvfrans/draw-color).